juharris/dotnet-OptionsProvider/README.md

 \
 For example, if we set `"conclusion": null`, then `"{{greeting}}{{subject}}{{conclusion}}"` will become `"Hello World!{{conclusion}}"`.

-* If we want to experiment with changing a small part of a value for a slot, then **DO NOT** override the entire value and only change that one small part because this will make maintaining such long copied strings across many files difficult, the "copypasta" problem.
+* If we want to experiment with changing a small part of a value for a slot, then **DO NOT** override the entire value and only change that one small part in your configuration because this will make maintaining such long copied strings across many files difficult, the "copypasta" problem.
 Inevitably, the same long string will be copied and modified in many places, leading to bifurcation of important parts and making it difficult to update many strings when a change to one part is needed, for example, after a successful experiment with changing another part of the string.
 It needs to be seamless to update the default value for most of the string that is not desired to be changed for every experiment.\
 \